sashajeltuhin/kubernetes-workshop/README.md

 #### Notes on Readiness

 As soon as the *geoapi* and *geoweb* deployments are declared by Kuberenetes as *Ready*, it becomes possible for end users to interact with some parts of the deployed application.
+For example, the user can look up places of interest and see their locations on the map.
 However, the backend component takes a long time to initialize.
 Depending on the volume of geo data it needs to process, it may take up to 15-20 minutes.
-The osrm-api pod will appear as Ready, but when the app tries to communicate with the pod, it receives the following error:
+The osrm-api pod will appear as Ready, but when the app tries to communicate with the pod, it receives the following error.
+This will happen when the user clicks on the Route button to map the shortest way between the selected points.

 `500 - Internal Server Error Unable to look up location.
 Error: connect ECONNREFUSED 172.17.102.229:5000`